Oh hell

-Oh Hell or Contract Whist is a trick-taking card game of British origin in which the object is to take exactly the number of tricks bid.
-Unlike contract bridge and spades, taking more tricks than bid is a fail.
-It was first described by B. C. Westall around 1930 and originally called Oh!
-Well.
+Oh hell or contract whist is a trick-taking card game of British origin in which the object is to take exactly the number of tricks bid.
+It was first described by B. C. Westall around 1930 and originally called oh! well.
 It was said to have been introduced into America via the New York clubs in 1931.
-It has been described as "one of the best round games."
+Phillips and Westall describe it as "one of the best round games".

 Name

-This English game was originally called Oh!
-Well, but is often known as Contract Whist in Britain and, less commonly, as Nomination Whist, while American sources call it Oh Pshaw or, more frequently Oh Hell.
-David Parlett includes Blackout, Bust, Elevator and Jungle Bridge, while John McLeod adds Blob, so called because the player's predicted bid is overwritten with a black blob if not achieved.
+This English game was originally called oh! well, but is often known as contract whist in Britain and, less commonly, as nomination whist, while American sources call it oh pshaw or more frequently oh hell.
+David Parlett gives other names: blackout, bust, elevator and jungle bridge; while John McLeod adds blob, so called because the player's predicted bid is overwritten with a black blob if not achieved.

 Concept

-The game of Oh Hell explores the idea of taking an exact number of tricks specified by a bid before the deal.
+The game explores the idea of taking an exact number of tricks specified by a bid after the deal.
 Although the original game was played to 100 points, the modern variants differ from other trick-taking games in that players play a fixed number of deals.
 The game uses trumps, often decided by turning a card after the cards have been distributed.
-Like many popular social card games, Oh Hell has many local and regional variants in rules and variations in names.
+Like many popular social card games, the game has many local and regional variants in rules and variations in names.

 Famous players

-Prominent players of Oh Hell include former United States President Bill Clinton, who learned it from film director, Steven Spielberg.
+Prominent players of the game include former United States President Bill Clinton, who learned it from film director Steven Spielberg.

 History

-The rules are first described by B. C. Westall around 1930 under the name Oh!
-Well, and continued to be reprinted by Hubert Phillips until at least 1974.
-The game was introduced into America very shortly after appearing in UK and was first recorded in the New York clubs in 1931.
+The rules are first described by B. C. Westall around 1930 under the name oh! well, and continued to be reprinted by Hubert Phillips until at least 1976.
+The game was introduced into the United States very shortly after appearing in Britain and was first recorded in the New York clubs in 1931.
 In these early rules, the number of cards dealt was fixed depending on the number of players and game was 100 points.

-Over the decades the game has been elaborated both in Britain and America, usually by increasing or decreasing the number of cards dealt per round e.g. increasing the number from one to seven, from three to seventeen, or from seven to one and back to seven again.
-The game has many alternative names, but Oh Hell is by far the most common.
+Over the decades the game has been elaborated both in Britain and the United States, usually by increasing or decreasing the number of cards dealt per round, e.g., increasing the number from one to seven, from three to seventeen, or from seven to one and back to seven again.
+The game has many alternative names, but "oh hell" is by far the most common.

-The original version, known as Oh!
-Well was described as "one of the best round games."
+The original version, known as "oh! well", was described as "one of the best round games".